carla-simulator/carla/Docs/how_to_run.md

     $ ./CarlaUE4.sh /Game/Maps/Town02 -carla-server -benchmark -fps=15

-When run as server is sometimes useful to run the game in a smaller window, this can be chosen with
+When run as server, it is sometimes useful to run the game in a smaller window, this can be chosen with

     $ ./CarlaUE4.sh /Game/Maps/Town01 -carla-server -benchmark -fps=15 -windowed -ResX=800 -ResY=600